AaltoSciComp/data-analysis-workflows-course/lectures/chapter-1-understanding.rst

 .. image:: images/pipeline-workflow.svg

-An example of this corresponce happens often when one tries various models and model hyperparameters, but this process is not recorded.
-This process could be recorded into a data table and used afterwards to get a better understanding why the chosen parameters were optimal.
+For example, it is often the case that when one tries various models and model hyperparameters, the search is done iteratively and only the final values are recorded.
+By keeping track of different models, hyperparameters etc. in a .csv file one can use the same data analysis tools to help with the process of searching the values.
+This will help with justifying the chosen parameters and getting a better understanding on how sensitive the model is to said parameters.